 Stations with an ERP of 100 watts or less will pay the level one fees regardless of enrollment.

 SESAC rates were $140 in 2013 and then adjusted annually, starting in 2014, by the change in the Consumer Price Index or two percent, whichever is greater.
-That changed resulted in annual rate of $143 for 2014.
+That changed resulted in annual rate of $143 for 2014 and $146 for 2015.

 Recordings of the musical work, or any other sound, involve another copyright, the sound recording.
 FCC licensed stations do not need to pay for the use of this right as it has been historically seen as a quid-pro-quo, or a use that returns at least equal value to the copyright owner.
 There is, however, a bill, the performance rights act, that proposes to require FCC licensed stations to pay for the use of sound recordings and places additional burdens on stations, including recordkeeping and content restrictions.
 When a station webcasts musical works and sound recordings, the station must pay for this use of the copyrighted material, whether or not the station holds an FCC license.
 There are additional burdens placed on the station as well.
 These burdens include the requirement to display information about the sound recording, to perform recordkeeping in order to submit reports of use and content restrictions, known as the sound recording performance complement.